 3550 Wilshire Boulevard, Los Angeles –

 When considering buying a home it is essential first to talk to a mortgage broker or lender, such as a bank, about your financial situation.
-A lender will require a credit check but as new expatriates have no credit in the USA, evidence of financial reserves for a substantial down payment is required, which is unavoidable unless you are paying it all up front (cash).
-Most expats maybe required pay a substantial down payment as big as 30% or above due to a lack of credit history since building credit can take time (and a good financial management to go with it).
-One way of building credit is by opening a check or savings account, applying for a credit card and/or retail charge card and using it for small purchases then paying it off immediately.
+A lender will require a credit check but as new expatriates have no credit in the USA, evidence of financial reserves for a substantial down payment is required, which is unavoidable unless you are paying it all upfront (cash).
+Most ex-pats may be required to pay a substantial down payment as big as 30% or above due to a lack of credit history since building credit can take time (and good financial management to go with it).
+One way of building credit is by opening a check or savings account, applying for a credit card and/or retail charge card, and using it for small purchases then paying it off immediately.
 If you do have a credit history in the US, 3 to 5% of the house’s selling price would be the least minimum, 10% being the standard.

 If you need a loan, you can apply for a loan from private mortgage companies such as Countrywide or the banks listed below.
-Larger down payment off course means smaller monthly mortgage.
+A larger down payment of course means a smaller monthly mortgage.

 Banks Who Provide Mortgages